rduplain/memo/startups-for-people-with-problems.md

 Cynical, yes.
 The slightly less cynical justification: in every profession, the best and brightest in the field will tell you that anywhere from 10-30% of people in the field actually know what they are doing.
+More broadly, this is the 80/20 principle, which applies to just about anything.
 Business is no exception.

 Regarding investors, there's smart money and dumb.
 Investors get good at asking